Microcephaly in children

 Causes during pregnancy

-• Cerebral anoxia, which is decreased oxygen to the baby’s brain
+• Cerebral anoxia - which is decreased oxygen to the baby’s brain

-• Craniosynostosis, when plates in the skull close too early
+• Craniosynostosis - when plates in the skull close too early

-• Drug or alcohol exposure, especially alcohol, cocaine or opiates
+• Drug or alcohol exposure - especially alcohol, cocaine or opiates

-• Exposure to toxins or hazardous chemicals
+• Exposure to toxins - or hazardous chemicals

-• Infections in the pregnant mother, such as chicken pox (varicella), cytomegalovirus (CMV), HIV, rubella (German measles), syphilis, toxoplasmosis or Zika
+• Infections in the pregnant mother - such as chicken pox (varicella), cytomegalovirus (CMV), HIV, rubella (German measles), syphilis, toxoplasmosis or Zika

-• Maternal health problems, like severe malnutrition or untreated PKU (phenylketonuria)
+• Maternal health problems - like severe malnutrition or untreated PKU (phenylketonuria)

 Conditions after birth (acquired microcephaly)

-How is Pediatric Microcephaly treated?
+How is microcephaly in children treated?

 At Children’s Health, we treat babies with microcephaly in utero (before birth) or after birth.